MiguelSanLeon/Bakalar-booking-app/README.md

 ![home-page-image](documentation_assets/index-page.png)

-- The home page displays a title on top of a main image
+- The home page features a prominent title positioned above a main image.
-- Under the main image the user can find a menu button and a booking button when not logged in.
+- Below the main image, the user can find a menu button and a booking button when not logged in.

 ![home-page-login-image](documentation_assets/index-page-login.png)